nikrawlinson/tides/README.md

 This Python app tracks tides using data downloaded from the UK Hydrographic Office.
 The results are displayed on an eink display attached to a Raspberry Pi computer.

-This program should not be used for navigation or any other marine activity.
+The output is purely for entertainment or personal interest should not be used for navigation or any other marine activity.